dudash/openshift-workshops/www-offline/workshop-lab5-devmanage.md

 $ oc get pods
 {% endhighlight %}

-Find the pod name for your Running pod
+Find the pod name for your Running webapp pod, and then:

 {% highlight csh %}
 $ oc exec -it [POD NAME] /bin/bash
 {% endhighlight %}

 You are now interactively attached to the container in your pod.
-Let's look for the environment variables we set:
+Let's look for one of the environment variables we set:

 {% highlight csh %}
-$ env | grep BEER
+$ env | grep MONGODB
 {% endhighlight %}

-That should return the **BEERME=true** matching the value that we set in the deployment config.
+That should return a list of MONGODB variables matching the values that we copied from the mongodb deployment config.

 {% highlight csh %}
 $ exit